gwu-analytics/water_budget/readme.md

 ## Software

 ## Questions

 - Should we be including "commercial" meters such as clubhouse and pool meters?
 - Should we use sum of all meters or only the irrigation meters?
     - Need to test both options to see how they perform.
+    - Sum of both meters is necessary to infer the correct drought contingency value per Chelsea.